 Anything after that isn’t recommended for consumption and it should be thrown away.
 It’s not like the plane is going to keep your pizza refrigerated for you (though it might be slightly cooler in a plane’s undercarriage than room temperature).

 Either way, I wouldn’t recommend taking a pizza on an extended flight of more than a couple of hours.

 So, hopefully, I’ve cleared up some of the questions you might have had about taking pizza on a plane with you.

 There’s actually a great deal of freedom with taking them on domestic flights within the US, but you’re going to want to be more careful taking them in from an international location.

 At the end of the day, the TSA officer has the final say, so if you want to risk seeing your pizza being taken away, then go for it!

 Remember though, I only recommend taking a pizza on a short journey.
-I don’t want anyone getting sick because they ate an eight-hour-old this blog!
+I don’t want anyone getting sick because they ate an eight-hour-old pizza left on a plane and then come back and blame me for writing this blog!